kalaiselvan123-T/user-creation-script/README.md

 ## User creation script

-Script to manage to create users in both organisation and accounts in bundle
+This script manages to create users in both organisation and accounts in bundle

 ### Clone the project
 ```